Youssef-Tarek-Tewfik/dashboard-zoo-cologne-challenge-e4ag4v/TASKS.md

 Add your solution below, either as an inline text or link to new documentation file(s) you've created.

 // Your solution
+Fixed the "README.md" file and added some in-code documentation.

 ### Task 4: Test fixing

 There's a failing test that for the age calculation helper.
 Can you figure out what is broken in the implementation or the test it is and resolve the problem?
 All zookeepers are really interested in what is going on here.

 // Your solution
+All the test cases pass except for the one that checks if the "calculateAgeInYears" function in "helpers.ts" does not round any value down to 0.
+This is expected because of how the function's implementation returns the rounded value without handling the specific zero case.
+The simplest solution is to make use of JavaScript/TypeScript's truthy and falsey expressions.

 ### Task 5: UI Fixing and Improvement

 The zookeepers report that the table is incomplete and different than usually.
 More specifically:

 - they are missing the `Name` column that used to be in _third_ place,
 - the table is sorted by weight, it used to be sorted by name,
 - the age of the animals should show the age in years and not the birthdate
   - a helper for this already exists, made by the previous zookeeper

 Please fix the two above problems and outline what was necessarry to do so.